braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/leads_capture/facebook_via_zapier.md

 You can use either an email address or phone number when making a request to the [`/users/track` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) to update or create the user profile.
 For this reason, include a **Contact field** for **email** or **phone** in your lead ad form.
 If you're collecting first names or last names, collect those separately in your form instead of using full names.

-### Step 2: Connect your Facebook Account to Zapier
+### Step 2: Connect your Facebook account to Zapier

 #### Step 2a: Select your connection method in Zapier